qwfy/doc-browser/README.md

 #### Search

 Search `<query string>` and return the result as a JSON array.
-Documentation of the element of the array can be found at `doc/Match.html#t:T`
+Documentation of the element of the array can be found [here](https://qwfy.github.io/doc-browser/doc/Match.html#t:T).

 ```
 Request: